TheJacksonLaboratory/sbas/README.md

 ### 3.1 Summarizing events

 Most of the notebooks require that the raw rMATS files are first processed to generate summary files.
 This is done by the notebook
-[countGenesAndEvents.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/countGenesAndEvents.ipynb).
+[countGenesAndEvents.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/countGenesAndEvents.ipynb).
 Additionally, two notebooks are used to perform DGE and DAS analysis.
 These three notebooks should be run first.

-1. [differentialGeneExpressionAnalysis.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/differentialGeneExpressionAnalysis.ipynb).
+1. [differentialGeneExpressionAnalysis.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/differentialGeneExpressionAnalysis.ipynb).
 Perform differential gene analysis with voom.
-2. [differentialSplicingJunctionAnalysis.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/differentialSplicingJunctionAnalysis.ipynb).
+2. [differentialSplicingJunctionAnalysis.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/differentialSplicingJunctionAnalysis.ipynb).
 Regression analysis to characterize sex-biased alternative splicing events.
-3. [countGenesAndEvents.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/countGenesAndEvents.ipynb).
+3. [countGenesAndEvents.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/countGenesAndEvents.ipynb).
 Set up the overall analysis.
 Write various files to the ``data`` subdirectory that will be used by other scripts.

 The remaining notebooks can be run in any order.
 Most of the notebooks generate a Figure or a Table or a result that is described in the manuscript.

-* [expressionHeatplot.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/expressionHeatplot.ipynb).
+* [expressionHeatplot.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/expressionHeatplot.ipynb).
 Generate a heatplot representing expression across tissues.
-* [alternativeSplicingHeatplot.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/alternativeSplicingHeatplot.ipynb).
+* [alternativeSplicingHeatplot.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/alternativeSplicingHeatplot.ipynb).
 Generate a heatplot representing alternative splicing across tissues.

-* [XchromosomalEscapePlot.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/XchromosomalEscapePlot.ipynb).
+* [XchromosomalEscapePlot.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/XchromosomalEscapePlot.ipynb).
 Investigate the overlap of alternative splicing and genes on the X chromosome that escape inactivation.
-* [splicingIndex.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/splicingIndex.ipynb).
+* [splicingIndex.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/splicingIndex.ipynb).
 Calculate the splicing index for each chromosome.
+* [spliceTypeByChromosome.ipynb](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/spliceTypeByChromosome.ipynb).
+Calculate the distribution of the 5 types of alternative splicing event analyzed in this manuscript for each chromosome.